-

 September 1959

-Their idea is introduced in a New York Times ad that invites cities across the country to make their case for being the location of the first resident theater.
+They introduce their idea in a small paragraph on the drama page of The New York Times that invites cities across the country to make their case for being the location of the new theater.

 -